sean-seibel/projects/Know Thy Flock/README.md

 Features locally saved data, a file called ktf.save should show up in the folder the jar is in.

+Mac and Windows versions should run on those corresponding OS's, as long as you have Java 8+ installed, simply run the jar by double clicking, or through the Terminal/Command Prompt.

 Controls:

 - Mouse to navigate menus